History of Saint Catharine of Siena School

 Our school’s roots can be traced to the early 1920’s.
 It was then, in response to a population expansion in East Reading and the outlying area, that Philadelphia Archbishop Denis Cardinal Dougherty authorized the creation of Saint Catharine of Siena Parish in Mount Penn, Pennsylvania.
 In 1925, the parish of seventy-five families became a reality and Reverend Joseph A. Hayes became its first pastor.
 Two homes, one for the rectory and one for a church were purchased on the 2400 block of Perkiomen Avenue.
 Reverend Hayes offered the first Mass on December 20, 1925 in the basement of the Mount Penn Fire Company.
 On Palm Sunday, 1926 the congregation celebrated the first Mass in their new church.

 Upon Father Hayes’ passing in 1935, Reverend James P. Sullivan of Philadelphia became Saint Catharine’s pastor.
 Two years later, the need for a parochial school became evident.
 Saint Catharine of Siena School was begun in a renovated private residence on 2328 Perkiomen Avenue, diagonally across the street from the church.
 The school opened on September 1, 1938 with sixty-four children in first to fourth grades.
 Another grade was added each succeeding year until 1942 when 276 children were enrolled in eight grades.
-The Sisters, Servants of the Immaculate Heart of Mary, who had previously taught Catechism for the parish, continued their service through classroom teaching.
+The Sisters, Servants of the Immaculate Heart of Mary, who had previously taught Catechism for the parish, continued their service through classroom teaching (a mission they continued through the 2017 School Year).

 Due to poor health, Monsignor Sullivan resigned in 1969 and Father Frederick J. Loeper began leading the parish through a period of great outreach which included fostering vocations, assisting refugees, and educating converts.
 When Monsignor Smith arrived in 1985, he became the spiritual guide of the 1,850 family parish and an active proponent of the school.
 A new school wing, with four air-conditioned classrooms, an enlarged cafeteria, office, and garage area, was built in 1987.